-Now that we’ve convinced you to get jewelry and wedding ring insurance, how can you do it?
+Now that we’ve convinced you to start insuring diamonds and other jewelry, how can you do it?
 The most important thing you can do is be knowledgeable about the jewelry you own.
 One way you can do this is by asking questions when you’re purchasing items.

-Sometimes, certain jewelry items will come with a diamond certificate or grading report that describes the value of the diamonds and the materials within them.
-This option isn’t as in-depth as an actual appraisal, but it does list the measurements your appraiser would need to make the most accurate determination of its value.
+When it comes to insuring diamonds, they will come with a diamond certificate or grading report that describes the value of the diamonds and the materials within them.
+This option isn’t as in-depth as an actual appraisal, but it does list the measurements your appraiser would need to make the most accurate determination of its value for insuring diamonds.
 The details listed in the diamond certificate can also help identify and track down your diamonds if they are ever stolen.
 It assesses the quality of the diamond but not the actual value.

-It’s important to get jewelry or wedding ring insurance as soon as possible.
+Insuring rings and other jewelry is important to do as soon as possible.
 The sooner your jewelry is insured, the sooner it is protected in the event of an incident.
 As much as we’d love to promise your new piece won’t get damaged any time soon, unpredictable things can happen at any time.
-There are a couple of different options for how you can go about getting jewelry and wedding ring insurance.
+There are a couple of different options for how you can go about getting insuring rings, necklaces, bracelets, and more.